 Measles is a highly contagious respiratory infection.
 It is caused by a virus.
 It usually spreads when a person comes in contact with droplets from coughs or sneezes of someone with the virus.
-The symptoms of measles occur about 8 to 12 days after coming in contact with a person with the virus.
+The symptoms of measles happen about 8 to 12 days after coming in contact with a person with the virus.

 Those most at risk for measles are: